vorj/clpy/README.md

 ### Install ClPy

 After OpenCL and LLVM/Clang is successfully installed, install ClPy.
-ClPy uses `make` command in build process, so if you do not have `make` , please install it before install ClPy.
+ClPy uses `make` command in the build process, so if you do not have `make`, please install it before installing ClPy.

 ```console
 $ pip install cython